 It can take several hours each month to Properly Manage An Active Social Media Presence on just a single site.
 If you’re active on multiple sites, that effort will only increase.

+Insider Tips:

 Consider best practices for how often to post and share content on your selected networks, which can vary from site to site.

-, most experts recommend posting several times a day on Twitter but far less often on Facebook.
+For example, most experts recommend posting several times a day on Twitter but far less often on Facebook.

 Help your Social Media Provider, be more effective with a written policy; governing the kinds of content they should (and should not) collect, how often content should be shared, and how to handle conversations about you or your brand.